 Incidence and mortality

-Endometrial cancer is the most common invasive gynecologic cancer in U.S. women, with an estimated 66,570 new cases expected to occur in 2021 and an estimated 12,940 women expected to die of the disease.
+Endometrial cancer is the most common invasive gynecologic cancer in U.S. women, with an estimated 65,950 new cases expected to occur in 2022 and an estimated 12,550 women expected to die of the disease.
 Endometrial cancer is primarily a disease of postmenopausal women, with a mean age at diagnosis of 60 years.
 Age-adjusted endometrial cancer incidence in the United States has declined since 1975, with a transient increase in incidence occurring from 1973 to 1978, which was associated with estrogen therapy, also known as hormone therapy; there was no associated increase in mortality.
 Since the mid-2000s, incidence rates increased by about 1% per year.
-Between 2009 and 2018, death rates for endometrial cancer increased by about 2% per year.
+Between 2015 and 2019, death rates for endometrial cancer increased by 1% per year, although rates appear to have stabilized in recent years.
 Most cases of endometrial cancer are diagnosed because of symptoms, which are nonetheless early stage and have high survival rates.

 Estrogen therapy unopposed by progesterone therapy is a cause of endometrial cancer in women with an intact uterus.
 However, women taking combination estrogen-progesterone therapy (hormone therapy) exhibit similar risk to women who do not take postmenopausal hormone therapy.[4,5,6,7,8] Tamoxifen therapy is also a cause of endometrial cancer.
 Results from the National Surgical Adjuvant Breast and Bowel Project P-1 trial, report a doubling of the risk of endometrial cancer associated with an annual rate of 2.30 per 1,000 for women taking tamoxifen compared with 0.91 per 1,000 for women receiving placebo; the increased risk was seen primarily in postmenopausal women.